Jamil el-Banna: Early life and education

-Jamil el-Banna was born in Jericho, West Bank in 1962, after the nation of Israel was established.
+Jamil el-Banna was born in Jericho, West Bank in 1962.
 Soon after his birth, his family moved into Jordan, where they were housed at a refugee camp near Amman.
 Jamil dropped out of school at age 10, and fell into petty crime.

 Legal resident in United Kingdom

 In 1994, he made his way to the United Kingdom, where he successfully applied for refugee status.
 He lived in north-west London.

-Later, he worked for a friend's brother, who was setting up an edible oil (peanut) factory in The Gambia.
+Later, he worked for a friend's brother, who was setting up an edible oil (peanut) factory in the Gambia.

 Jamil el-Banna's detention in The Gambia

-Jamil, and Bisher al-Rawi flew to The Gambia to meet a shipment of machine parts to be used to set up an edible oil factory, which was owned by Bisher's brother.
-The two men, along with two others, were taken into custody by the National Intelligence Agency on their arrival at Banjul airport in The Gambia on 8 November 2002, purportedly on suspicion of alleged links to al-Qaeda, and advice from British security authorities.
+Jamil, and Bisher al-Rawi flew to the Gambia to meet a shipment of machine parts to be used to set up an edible oil factory, which was owned by Bisher's brother.
+The two men, along with two others, were taken into custody by the National Intelligence Agency on their arrival at Banjul International Airport in the Gambia on 8 November 2002, purportedly on suspicion of alleged links to al-Qaeda, and advice from British security authorities.
 At first, the two men were under a kind of unofficial house arrest.
 They were not formally charged with any crimes under Gambian law.
 They were told that they would be released when their machinery had been checked to make sure it was not something that could be used for terrorism.
 They were not detained in a Gambian jail, but rather in a CIA 'snatch team' safe house, which was provided by American security officials.
 They were guarded by Gambians and interrogated by American agents.

-In late December 2002, the CIA decided to transport them from The Gambia.
+In late December 2002, the CIA decided to transport them from the Gambia.
 The 'black team' that arrived to escort them wore black uniforms, and their faces were covered by black balaclavas.
 They cut the clothes from the detainees' bodies and bound them for transportation.
 The two men were illegally 'rendered' to Bagram Air Base in Afghanistan, where Jamil el-Banna was imprisoned underground in total darkness for weeks.

 Once in the main area of the airbase prison, he met Moazzam Begg, a British citizen whose bookshop he had visited in England.
 Nicknamed 'Kenny Rogers', el-Banna once entertained American guards by singing half a verse of Coward of the County.

 In March 2003, Jamil and Bisher al-Rawi were transferred to United States military custody at Guantanamo Bay detention camp.